-The economic activity slowed down in 2018 compared to 2017, reaching 1.4 % growth.
+The economic activity slowed down in 2018 compared to 2017, reaching 1.4 % growth compared to 1.7 % in 2017.
 Despite a slowdown of their growth rate in 2018 compared to 2017, services were again the main driver of the economic growth in Belgium, supporting it by 1 percentage point (against 1.5 percentage points in 2017).
-Even if the activity in the industry accelerated in 2018, its contribution to the economic growth remained at the same level as in 2017 (0.1 percentage points).
+The activity in the industry accelerated in 2018 and its contribution to the economic growth slightly increased (0.2 percentage points against 0.1 percentage points in 2017).
 Agriculture supported the economic growth by 0.1 percentage points in 2018.

-During the fourth quarter of 2018, the activity in the industry (excluding construction) contributed to GDP growth by 0.2 percentage points, as in the fourth quarter of 2017, but at a higher rate than in the third quarter of 2018 (0.1 percentage points).
+During the first quarter of 2019, the activity in the industry (excluding construction) contributed to GDP growth by 0.2 percentage points.
+This contribution remained stable since the second quarter of 2018.

-The contribution of services to GDP growth decreased from 1.1 percentage points in the third quarter of 2018 to 0.7 percentage points in the fourth quarter of the same year, which is half of the contribution observed during the fourth quarter of 2017.
-However, as usual, services have almost entirely supported the growth of economic activity.
+The contribution of services to GDP growth increased from 0.6 percentage points in the fourth quarter of 2018 to 0.8 percentage points in the first quarter of 2019.
+As usual, services have almost entirely supported economic growth.

-Finally, the activity in the construction sector improved during the fourth quarter of 2018.
-Nevertheless, as in the previous quarter, the contribution of this sector to economic growth stabilized to 0.1 percentage points in the fourth quarter of 2018.
-This is however a slight improvement compared to the neutral contribution observed during the fourth quarter of 2017.
+Finally, the activity in the construction sector slowed down during the first quarter of 2019.
+Nevertheless, as in the two previous quarters, the contribution of this sector to economic growth stabilized to 0.1 percentage points in the first quarter of 2019.

 While business confidence peaked in the first quarter of 2018, it has steadily deteriorated since then.
-However, the business confidence level is still higher than usual.